 The Indian Forest Act (1927) provides for a legal process to settle the land claims of farmers when their area is declared a reserved forest.
 However, the forest department, taking advantage of the Adivasis’ unfamiliarity with these laws, cheated them of their land.
 As a result, many Bhils could no longer cultivate their ancestral lands.

 In 1987, they formed the Khedut Mazdoor Chetna Sangath – Addya Mota is a member – to fight for their rights and began cultivating again.
-This led to a long battle, which culminated in the enactment of the Forest Rights Act in 2006.
-Since 2008, several thousand Adivasi households in Alirajpur have got titles to their ancestral forest land as a result of this struggle.
+This led to a long battle, which contributed to the enactment of the Forest Rights Act in 2006.
+Since 2008, several thousand Adivasi households in Alirajpur district of Madhya Pradesh have got titles to their ancestral forest land as a result of this struggle.

 Some of the photos for this essay were taken by Magan Singh Kalesh, a member of the Khedut Mazdoor Chetna Sangath.